Caitlyn Jenner facing second lawsuit over fatal California crash

 Relatives of Kimberly Howe, who was killed in the Feb.
 7 collision on Pacific Coast Highway in Malibu, filed a lawsuit in May against Jenner for negligence and wrongful death.

-Several other people were injured in the crash, authorities have said, while Jenner escaped serious injury.
+Several other people were injured in the crash, authorities have said, whilst Jenner escaped serious injury.

 The lawsuit filed by Howe's relatives came one week after Jenner, 65, declared in a nationally televised interview in April that she identifies as a woman, becoming the most high-profile American to come out as transgender.